đź§

 How I Work

 Data is the common language across systems.
-The tech stack is just the accent.
+The technology stack is just the accent.

-Underpinned by my MBA, helping keep business intent aligned with technical reality—particularly across OLTP and lakehouse environments.
+My approach is underpinned by an MBA, which helps keep both sides honest—business intent and technical reality—particularly across OLTP systems and lakehouse environments.

 The approach is simple: